 Even after the wort is chilled, it is still vulnerable to oxygen damage.
 For that reason, it is not advisable to leave the wort overnight or for a prolonged period of time without active yeast in suspension to scavenge the free oxygen.
 Every effort should be made to reach pitching temperature (5-6 degrees Celsius) and add the yeast as quickly as possible.
 In fact, from this point forward, yeast is the best protection against oxidation damage.
 The pitching rate we recommend is approximately 20 to 30 million freshly grown cells per milliliter of wort for a 12 Plato beer [4].
 This rate is considerably higher than what many pitching rate calculators estimate, but necessary for the classic cold fermentation schedule.
-We recommend WLP838 or WY2308, but have had excellent results with WY2124, WLP835 and WLP860 as well.
-We do not recommend dry W34/70 yeast.
+We recommend WLP835, WLP833, WLP838/WY2308, WLP860, WY2206, or WLP830/WY2124.
+We do not recommend dry W34/70 yeast as we have experienced an unpleasant lemon flavor when using it, but your results may be different.
 The yeast should be well mixed into the wort, and oxygen or sterile air added only after pitching, with a target DO level of approximately 8 ppm [4].
 In our experiments, we have measured the oxygen consumption of the yeast to be approximately 2-3 ppm per hour after pitching, with scavenging beginning within minutes.
 With a cold pitching temperature and plenty of yeast, you will find that you have no need for a diacetyl or maturation rest at a high temperature.

-The temperature of the fermenting beer should be allowed to rise to 8C over the course of 48 hours.
-It should then be held at 8C until approximately 45% apparent attenuation is reached, at which point it should be cooled by 0.5 to 1 degrees Celsius per day.
-Your target is for the beer to reach 5-6C by the time that its gravity is 1.5 Plato above your expected final gravity.
+The temperature of the fermenting beer should be allowed to rise to 8-9C over the course of 48 hours.
+It should then be held at 8-9C until approximately 45% apparent attenuation is reached, at which point it should be cooled by 0.5 to 1 degrees Celsius per day.
+Your target is for the beer to reach 5-6C by the time that its gravity is 1 Plato above your expected final gravity.
 A fast ferment test is a great way to predict this final gravity.